 - They may try to underpay on the type of settlement you are entitled to collect

-A personal injury lawyer may handle aggressive—and reluctant—insurance companies on your behalf.
+Also a car accident lawyer may handle aggressive – and reluctant – insurance companies on your behalf.
 They may be aware of the various tactics insurance companies use to prevent accident victims from receiving a fair settlement.